yash-kumar-dev/MAC_Changer/README.md

   \\pip install module name.\\

-To use it just enter the command in you'r linux computer. before that cd into the  directory where you have stored the script. for root users remove 'sudo' from the command
+To use it just enter the command in you'r linux terminal. before that cd into the  directory where you have stored the script. for the root users remove 'sudo' from the command

 sudo python MAC_changer.py -i "Interface" -m "Desired MAC"